 The Company seeks to ensure every employee understands their role in keeping ONE Gas safe from cyber incidents.
-As part of this commitment, we require our employees to complete recurring cybersecurity awareness training that provides immediate feedback and, if necessary, additional training or remedial action to employees.
+As part of this commitment, we provide our employees cybersecurity awareness training on a regular basis as well as regular security -focused announcements and seminars.
+We augment these educational trainings with live phishing exercises that simulate the current threat landscape.
+These exercises provide immediate feedback and, if necessary, additional training or remedial action.
+The Company also includes cybersecurity training as part of the on-boarding process of every employee.